Joshua Tree Wedding Photographer

 Joshua Tree…a land of mystical boulder stacks and giant yucca.

-Of all the places we have traveled, Joshua Tree holds a special attachment.
+Of all the places I have traveled, Joshua Tree holds a special attachment.
 In fact, after years of full-time travel, we decided to settle here in a home among the Mojave Desert.
 There’s something to the dry air here that smells of creosote, the blooming cactus flowers in spring, the chilly nights, and wide open desert landscape.

 It is an absolute wonder of a place, a feeling that’s impossible to describe.
 There’s a mystical draw to the area, and it’s why artists and outcasts seem to flock here.